 Introduction

 Sericulture is the practise which deals the rearing silkworms for silk production, plays a important role in the agri- economy of India, providing employment and income to millions of families, especially in semi-rural rural and regions.
-Silk is often referred to as the "Queen of Textiles" and "Biosteel" due to its lustrous appearance, smooth texture, graceful appeal, strength, and excellent tensile properties (Kanika et al. 2011; Singh et. al. 2023).
+Silk is often referred to as the "Queen of Textiles" and "Biosteel" due to its lustrous appearance, smooth texture, graceful appeal, strength, and excellent tensile properties (Kanika et al. 2011; Singh et al. 2023).

 India ranks as the second-largest producer of raw silk globally and cultivates five commercially significant species viz, Mulberry, Tropical Tasar, Temperate Tasar, Eri, and Muga (CSB, 2018).
 Natural silk is derived from four main silkworm species, namely the Mulberry silkworm (Bombyx mori), Tasar silkworm (Antheraea mylitta), Muga silkworm (Antheraea assamensis), and Eri silkworm (Philosamia ricini).
-Mulberry silk is primarily produced in India across states like Karnataka, West Bengal, Tamil Nadu, and Jammu & Kashmir, with smaller-scale production also occurring in Arunachal Pradesh, Chhattisgarh, Himachal Pradesh, Madhya Pradesh, Punjab, Maharashtra, Bihar, and Uttar Pradesh.
+Mulberry silk is primarily produced in India across states like Karnataka, West Bengal, Tamil Nadu, and Jammu & Kashmir, with smaller-scale production also occurring in Arunachal Pradesh, Chhattisgarh, Himachal Pradesh, Madhya Pradesh, Punjab, Maharashtra, Bihar, and Uttar Pradesh (Sahib et al. 2023).
 Although in Bihar particularly the Kishanganj district is considered a non-traditional area for sericulture, the industry has steadily gained a strong foothold in the state.
 As of 2018–19, mulberry cultivation in Bihar covered approximately 557 hectares, yielding around 17 metric tonnes of raw silk (Seri-States Profile, 2019; Singh et al. 2023).
 The silkworm, Bombyx mori, undergoes complete metamorphosis (holometabolous development), passing through distinct stages: egg, larva, pupa enclosed within a cocoon, and adult moth.
 The larval phase consists of five instars, during which the caterpillars feed exclusively on mulberry leaves which makes them monophagous.
 In the final, fifth instar, the mature larva spins a silk cocoon around itself and enters the pupal stage.
 Through metamorphosis, the pupa eventually transforms into an adult moth.
 After mating, the female lays eggs, thus beginning the life cycle.
 This entire cycle spans approximately 24 to 28 days.
 The cocoon, which is the primary product of sericulture, yields silk whose quality is influenced by environmental conditions during rearing, the silkworm race, and the nutritional quality of the mulberry leaves provided.

 The success of silkworm rearing closely depends on the healthy growth and development of the larvae, which are extremely sensitive to environmental factors and susceptible to a wide range of pathogens viz, protozoa, bacteria, viruses, and fungi.
 Common diseases that affect silkworms during the rearing period include Grasserie (caused by nucleopolyhedrovirus or NPV), Flacherie (due to bacterial infections), Muscardine (from fungal pathogens), and Pebrine (caused by protozoan parasites).
 Despite of Intensive efforts over the past decade to boost productivity, frequent disease outbreaks continue to be a major constraint.
 In India, it is estimated that 15–20% of cocoon yield is lost due to such diseases (Balavenkatasubbaiah et al. 2011; Selvakumar et al. 2002), with viral infections alone accounting for approximately 70% of the total losses (Babu et al. 2009).
 Annually, the total crop loss attributed to silkworm diseases ranges from 35% to 40% (Sharma et al. 2020; Veeranna, 1999), and reports suggest that two out of every five to six rearing cycles suffer partial or complete crop failure (Shashidhar et al. 2018).
 These diseases not only impact silkworm health but also result in significant declines in cocoon quantity and quality.
 Therefore, maintaining strict hygiene practices particularly the use of reliable bed disinfectants is crucial for preventing disease outbreaks and enhancing overall rearing performance.